- Numerical reasoning

 By using deductive reasoning, you can conclude that all tigers are warm-blooded.

-Here’s an example in a real logical reasoning test from SHL:
+Here’s an example of a real logical reasoning test from SHL:

 Which statement MUST be true?